crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: Limited edition stickers
 - **How to sign up**: Check out the [Mattermost website](https://mattermost.com/blog/hacktoberfest-2021/) for more details
 - **Notes**: Check out the [Mattermost handbook for Hacktoberfest](https://handbook.mattermost.com/contributors/contributors/ways-to-contribute/hacktoberfest2021) and their [community colab server](https://docs.mattermost.com/guides/community-chat.html)

+#### **NativeScript** (Shirts, Socks, Stress balls, Bottle openers and more)

+- **Requirements**:
+- Do any one of the following within the month of October 2021:
+  - Create a repo of anything you find fun or neat about NativeScript (small or large) OR
+  - Create a video showing off your NativeScript skills OR
+  - Post a PR for an issue in any NativeScript repository OR
+  - Share a gist of neat NativeScript code your find useful OR
+  - Create a NativeScript plugin
+- **Swag**: Shirts, Socks, Stress balls, Bottle openers and (maybe) even surprise goodies!
+- **How to sign up**: Tweet about what you have done from the above list and mention @NativeScript, then DM them with your address to get free swag.
+- **Notes**: Check out NativeScript's [official blogpost](https://blog.nativescript.org/hacktoberfest-2021/index.html) for more details.
+Original tweet [here](https://twitter.com/NativeScript/status/1443768781931638784)

 ### 1 Merged PR